 The most recent MLB expansion occurred in 1998.
 MLB continues to evaluate opportunities to expand into new markets across North America.
-Because revenue from national broadcasting and licensing agreements are divided equally among all MLB clubs, any such expansion could dilute the revenue realized by the Braves Group from such agreements and increase competition for talented players among MLB clubs.
-Any expansion in the Southeast region of the United States, in particular, could also draw fan, consumer and viewership interest away from the Braves.
+Because revenue from national broadcasting and licensing agreements are divided equally among all MLB Clubs, any such expansion could dilute the revenue realized by the Braves Group from such agreements and increase competition for talented players among MLB Clubs.
+Historically, expansion teams have been permitted to select in an expansion draft certain unprotected players from the rosters of various MLB teams.
+There can be no assurance that the Braves will be able to retain key players during future expansion drafts or that the rules regarding expansion drafts will not change to the detriment of the Braves.
+Any expansion in the Southeast region of the U.S., in particular, could also draw fan, consumer and viewership interest away from the Braves.